 Treatment: First, a doctor should try to rule out any underlying health conditions that may be contributing to the problem.
 Then, he will probably offer an oral medication, such as Viagra.
 These oral medications simply boost a natural chemical commonly released during intimacy.

 In addition, you may need testing to rule out low testosterone levels as a cause.
 Finally, your doctor may encourage regular exercise to improve the symptoms.

 3. Enlarged Prostate

 Cause: Men actually go through two phases of growth in this bodily area throughout their lives.
-The first happens when most people would expect—during puberty—but the second occurs around 25 years of age.
+The first happens when most people would expect it—during puberty—but the second occurs around 25 years of age.

 During this growth phase, the prostate enlarges.
 Sometimes, the prostate enlarges enough to press on the urethra and weaken the bladder, and the problem only worsens with age.
 According to the National Institutes of Health, an enlarged prostate is the most common prostate issue in men over 50.